muescha/andygrunwald.github.io/content/post/webengdus-satisfaction-survey-2017.md

 ### I would like to hear more about ...

-I categorize the answers a little bit:
+I tried to categorize the answers a little bit:

 #### General